★ Investing Strategy Research & Guides ★

 Negative Enterprise Value

 A company has a negative enterprise value when the cash on the balance sheet exceeds its market capitalization and debts.
-Value investors look for negative enterprise value because it indicates that Mr. Market is undervaluing a company.
+Value investors look for negative enterprise value because it indicates Mr. Market is undervaluing a company.

 Net Current Asset Value Per Share (NCAVPS)